51Degrees/specifications/pipeline-specification/features/logging.md

 # Logging

-The Pipeline API must implement logging, ideally using a popular third-party logging library.
+The Pipeline API MUST implement logging, ideally using a popular third-party logging library.
 Whichever library is used, the system should be configurable without rebuilding binaries and capable of outputting to a log target at a configurable location.